 Remove spent blooms.
 This will help to keep the plants healthy.
 It will also encourage more flowers to emerge.

 Houseplants can become leggy or thin.
 Regularly pinching out the growing points will help to prevent this by encouraging branching.

-Geranium plants growing in containers will require reporting every few years.
+Geranium plants growing in containers will require repotting every few years.
 This will prevent them from becoming overgrown and potbound.
-Plants working between watering is a sure sign that they require repotting.
+Plants working between watering is a sure sign that geraniums require repotting.

 Propagation from Cuttings

 Geranium cuttings easily root.
 This means that you can propagate new plants with little trouble.

 To divide plants dig them up and carefully cut the roots of the geraniums in half.
 Use a clean sharp knife.
 This will help to prevent accidental damage to the plants.

 Propagating in the fall from cuttings is a reliable way of saving outdoor plants.
 You can also dig up plants and take them undercover during the winter.
 Putting plants to bed in this way can form part of your garden’s fall transition.

 To overwinter plants growing in the soil gently dig up each plant.
 Pot in 8 inch containers filled with a light potting soil.
 These can then be replanted outside in the spring once the last frost date has passed.

 Geraniums growing in containers can be moved inside as the temperatures begin to fall.